Seth144k/Hectix/Readme.md

 * ```.\build.bat linux-arm32```

 ## Notes for MacOS
-Hectix Engine is currently supported on Windows and Linux only.
-Due to Apple's limited support for modern OpenGL, macOS is not officially supported
+Hectix Engine is currently supported on Windows and Linux only, due to Apple's limited support for modern OpenGL.

 ## License